geomstats/geomstats/docs/contributing.rst

 `Git documentation related to resolving merge conflict using the command line
 <https://help.github.com/articles/resolving-a-merge-conflict-using-the-command-line/>`_.

-.. topic:: Learning git:

-    The `Git documentation <https://git-scm.com/documentation>`_ and
-    http://try.github.io are excellent resources to get started with git, and understanding all of the commands shown here.
+The `Git documentation <https://git-scm.com/documentation>`_ and http://try.github.io are excellent resources to get started with git, and understanding all of the commands shown here.

 Pull request checklist
 ----------------------